 Resources at the local level in Davison County to mitigate the impacts of drought are available.
 Each of the water systems serving the county have restrictions on the amount of water they will distribute within their service area, and could take such action during extreme drought conditions.
-Likewise, the communities served by the systems could enact regulations restricting non-essential water use, such as for watering lawns and washing cars.
+Likewise, the communities served by the systems could enact regulations restricting non-essential water use, such as lawn watering or car washing.